‘Nurturing Individual Excellence’

 Staff

-Who is who in Year one?
+Who is who in year one?

-Class Teacher: Miss Taylor (Thursdays and Fridays)
+Class Teacher: Miss Taylor (Mondays, Tuesdays, Wednesday morning and Thursdays)

 Welfare Assistant: Mrs McCormick